DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :information_source: The module's logic computes needed speeds to run each vector, depending the distance between points, and specified rate.

-:warning: Except point #3 (the sustain point), any point can be bypassed if the distance between them are zero (overlapped points), or if the RATE is set to 0ms.
+:warning: Except point #3 (the sustain point), any point can be bypassed if the distance between them are zero (if the consecutive points are overlapped), or if the RATE is set to 0ms.

-:warning: The MIX ENVelope is **always retriggered** on every new incoming high gate (in particular in polyphony), this behavior is normal!
+:warning: When enabled, the MIX ENVelope is **always retriggered** on every new incoming "high gate", in particular in polyphony play.
+This behavior is normal!

-MIX ENVelope can be saved to **.vktMixEnv** 35-byte binary file, then loaded later to any program of you choice!
-Only point positions, rates and loop settings are saved/recalled.
+Current MIX ENVelope can be saved to **.vktMixEnv** (35-byte) binary file, then loaded later to any program of you choice!
+Only point positions, rates and loop settings are saved and recalled.

-:warning: The ON/OFF state of the MIX ENVelope (for current program) is never saved or recalled.
-Please remember you'll can enable (or disable) the MIX ENVelope by pressing **ENV** toggle button (located just above the MIX output jack).
+:warning: The ON/OFF state of the MIX ENVelope is never saved or recalled (stay unchanged if you load an envelope file).
+Please remember you'll can enable (or disable) the MIX ENVelope quickly by pressing the **ENV** (toggle) button, located just above the MIX output jack.

 To save the current MIX ENVelope to a **.vktMixEnv** file:
 - Be sure the _Vektor_ module's context is set to **MIX** (if not, press the MIX context button **only if its LED above is off**).